Skip to Content

 • Translational Cell & Tissue Engineering

-That doesn’t mean you have to fit into one of these areas; much of the best research comes from interdisciplinary work.
-These areas will help you review which faculty members might be best suited to be your research mentors, and will form part of the community you join when you matriculate.
+Not all students fit neatly into one of these areas; much of the best research comes from interdisciplinary work.
+These areas serve as a starting point to find faculty members who match your interests, and will form part of the community you join when you matriculate.
+Learn more about our research areas here

 BME Application Assistance Program

 The BME Application Assistance Program (BMEAAP) is a student-run initiative that supports prospective applicants by pairing them with current graduate students who are available to review application materials and answer questions about the BME program.
-This initiative aims to encourage applications from motivated students who identify with groups that are historically disadvantaged or underrepresented within STEM, or those who come from non-traditional academic backgrounds and may lack support in their pursuit of higher education.
-Diversity of background, thought, and of life experience is essential in cultivating a vibrant scientific community.
+This initiative aims to encourage applications from motivated students from non-traditional paths or groups that are historically underrepresented in STEM, and who may lack support in their pursuit of higher education.
 Participation in the AAP is strictly voluntary and will not be a factor in admissions decisions.
-Information provided to AAP members is confidential and will not be shared with the Johns Hopkins BME Graduate Admissions Committee.
-The BMEAAP application cycle will open in September and conclude a couple of weeks before the December 1st deadline.
+Information provided to AAP members is confidential and will not be shared with the Johns Hopkins BME admissions committees.
+Information for the 2023-24 BMEAAP application cycle is coming soon.

 Learn more about the Application Assistance Program